BrainChip

-BrainChip (ASX:BRN, OTC:BRCHF) is an Australia-based technology company, founded in 2004 by Peter Van Der Made, that specializes in developing advanced artificial intelligence (AI) and machine learning (ML) hardware.
+BrainChip (ASX:BRN, OTCQX:BRCHF) is an Australia-based technology company, founded in 2004 by Peter Van Der Made, that specializes in developing advanced artificial intelligence (AI) and machine learning (ML) hardware.
 The company's primary products are the MetaTF development environment, which allows the training and deployment of spiking neural networks (SNN), and the AKD1000 neuromorphic processor, a hardware implementation of their spiking neural network system.
 BrainChip's technology is based on a neuromorphic computing architecture, which attempts to mimic the way the human brain works.
-The company is a part of Intel Foundry Services and Arm AI partnership.
+The company is a member of Intel Foundry Services and Arm AI partnership.

 History

 Australian mining company Aziana acquired BrainChip in March 2015.
 Later, via a reverse merger of the now dormant Aziana in September 2015 BrainChip was put on the Australian Stock Exchange (ASX), and van der Made started commercializing his original idea for artificial intelligence processor hardware.
 In 2016, the company appointed former Exar CEO Louis Di Nardo as CEO; Van Der Made then took the position of CTO.
 In October 2021, the company announced that it was taking orders for its Akida AI Processor Development Kits, and in January 2022, that it was taking orders for its Akida AI Processor PCIe boards.
 In April 2022, BrainChip partnered with NVISO to provide collaboration with applications and technologies.
 In November 2022, BrainChip added the Rochester Institute of Technology to its University AI accelerator program.
 The next month, BrainChip was a part of Intel Foundry Services.
 In January 2023, Edge Impulse announced support for BrainChip's AKD processor.